Particle: Size

+Particle physics

+Mass

+In particle physics, a massive particle is an elementary particle with non-zero rest mass while a massless particle has zero rest mass.
+The photon and gluon are massless.
+The hypothetical graviton is expected to be massless.
+All other known elementary particles have mass.

+The mass of atoms is overwhelmingly concentrated in their nuclei, made of protons and neutrons, which each have over 1800 times more mass than electrons.
+Since protons and neutrons are made of quarks and gluons, this mass primarily traced to the interactions of quarks and gluons.
+The electrons and the electromagnetic binding of electrons to protons adds some additional mass.

+Massive particles must move at a speed less than the speed of light.
+Massless particles, in contrast, must move at the speed of light.

+Rest mass, mass observed in a frame at rest with a particle, is not conserved in particle interactions.

+A massive particle can decay into massless particles and massless particles can combine to produce massive particles.
+For example, a neutral pion is massive but can decay into two photons in about 10^{−16} seconds.

 Composition

 A proton is composed of three quarks and held together with the strong interaction.

-Particles can also be classified according to composition.
-Composite particles refer to particles that have composition – that is particles which are made of other particles.
-For example, a carbon-14 atom is made of six protons, eight neutrons, and six electrons.
-By contrast, elementary particles (also called fundamental particles) refer to particles that are not made of other particles.
-According to our current understanding of the world, only a very small number of these exist, such as leptons, quarks, and gluons.
-However it is possible that some of these might be composite particles after all, and merely appear to be elementary to scientists now.
+Particles may be elementary or composite.
+Composite particles are composed of other particles.
+For example, protons are composed of quarks.
+By contrast, elementary particles (also called fundamental particles) are not made of other particles.
+According to our current knowledge, only a very small number of these exist, such as leptons, quarks, and gluons, although it is possible that some are composite in currently unknown ways.
 While composite particles can very often be considered point-like, although having internal structure, elementary particles have so far been found to have no structure.

 Stability

 Both elementary (such as muons) and composite particles (such as uranium nuclei), are known to undergo particle decay.
-Those that do not are called stable particles, such as the electron or a helium-4 nucleus.
+Those that do not are called stable particles, such as electrons and helium-4 nuclei.
 The lifetime of stable particles can be either infinite or large enough to hinder attempts to observe such decays.
 In the latter case, those particles are called "observationally stable".
 In general, a particle decays from a high-energy state to a lower-energy state by emitting some form of radiation, such as the emission of photons.

+Statistical mechanics

+In physical systems with vast numbers of interacting particles analysis of individual motions is impractical.
+For example, a single gram of O_{2} contains $2\times 10^{22}$ molecules.
+For these cases, statistical approaches have been developed which allow prediction of average quantities like the energy from the properties of the particles.
+The approach provides a theoretical basis for thermodynamics, the ideal gas laws, and understanding brownian motion.